 Orchestra Musicae Antiquae Collegium Varsoviense

 The first early music ensemble in Poland was founded by Stefan Sutkowski in 1957.
 From the beginning, its members set themselves the goal of popularising the newly discovered valuable records of Polish music.
-In 1961, these musicians became the founding members of the Warsaw Chamber Opera.
+In 1961, these musicians became the founding members of the Warszawska Opera Kameralna.
 As the opera ensemble had been expanded, its repertoire has been enriched by works of classical and later music, and Collegium cultivated and perfected the practice of performing early music.

 The ensemble’s musicians have studied and perfected their skills under the guidance of best experts on playing historical instruments in Europe.
 Furthermore, they also participate in numerous international concert and recording projects.
 Performing together with the finest ensembles specialised in early music performance gives today’s musicians of MACV the opportunity to come into contact with new trends in this area.

 From the early 1990s, the artistic management was led by harpsichordist Władysław Kłosiewicz, followed by the harpsichordist Lilianna Stawarz (from 2012) and the famous Austrian conductor Friedrich Haider (2017/2018 season).
 Since September 2018, the artistic management of MACV was entrusted to conductor Marcin Sompoliński.
 On September 1, Stefan Plewniak became the new Music Director of the orchestra.